From Markdown to Google Slides in Minutes: The Complete deck Handbook

 5. The three unbreakable Markdown → slide rules

-Rule 1: use ---
+Rule 1: use --- to split pages

 # Title slide